lebaston100/MIDItoOBS/README.md

   - StartReplayBuffer: Starts the replay buffer
   - StopReplayBuffer: Stops the replay buffer
   - SaveReplayBuffer: Save the replay buffer
+  - PauseRecording: Pauses the recording
+  - ResumeRecording: Resume the recording that was previously paused
   - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)(in ms) to a predefined value
   - SetCurrentProfile: Changes to the selected obs profile
   - SetCurrentSceneCollection: Changes to the selected obs scene collection